 Soft, light, and full of banana flavor, this Sour Cream Banana Cake is the BEST banana cake ever!
-Finished with a thick layer of cream cheese icing, this easy recipe makes an irresistible dessert!
+Finished with a thick layer of cream cheese frosting, this easy recipe makes an irresistible dessert!

-The Best Banana Cake Recipe
+Reasons this is the Best Banana Cake

 Notes on Key Ingredients